Find the Best Mortgage

 Property Use

 If you’re buying a home you intend to live in, this is considered your primary residence and will be known as owner-occupied.
-If you’re purchasing an investment property you plan to rent to others, you’ll pay higher interest rates than your primary residence.
-Or suppose you are buying a primary residence with a second separate legally registered suite.
+If you’re purchasing an investment property you plan to rent to others, you’ll pay higher interest rates than for your primary residence.
+Or suppose you are buying a primary residence with a second, separate, legally registered suite.
 In that case, it is considered an owner-occupied rental, and you’ll have access to the lowest rates similar to those offered on a primary residence.

 The logic behind your higher rate for a mortgage on a property solely for investment purposes is that if money is tight, people will pay the mortgage on their primary residence before other obligations.
 As such, lenders add a risk premium to mortgage rates for rental properties.